 Jeff Hiller is an actor and comedian based in New York City.
-Born and raised in San Antonio, Texas, Jeff is a graduate of Texas Lutheran University where he studied Theatre and Theology (it made sense at the time).
+Born and raised in San Antonio, Texas, Jeff is a graduate of Texas Lutheran University where they studied Theatre and Theology (it made sense at the time).
 After moving to New York, Jeff studied improv and sketch comedy at the UCB Theatre, performing with house teams “Police Chief Rumble” (ECNY award, Best Sketch Group), “Creep”, “The Scam”, and “People People”.
-He is a member of “Baby Wants Candy” performing fully improvised musicals from scratch, and has taught improvisation at the UCB Theatre training center.
 Jeff plays every Saturday night at UCB Hell’s Kitchen with The Curfew as well as with the flagship show, ASSCAT3000 on Sunday nights.

 Jeff is married to artist Neil Goldberg and is the parent to a beautiful, bouncing cat named Beverly.
 Before moving to New York, Jeff was a social worker in Denver, Colorado working with homeless youth and HIV prevention.
 Seriously.